Jesús Seba

-Jesús Seba Hernández (born 11 April 1974) is a Spanish former football player who played mostly as a forward.
+Jesús Seba Hernández (born 11 April 1974) is a Spanish former professional footballer who played mostly as a forward.

 Mostly associated to Real Zaragoza, he was also known as one of the Three Amigos, the collective name given to the first three Spanish players to play in the English Football League as he had signed with Wigan Athletic.
-He also played professionally in Portugal, with Chaves and Belenenses.
+He also played in Portugal with Chaves and Belenenses.

 Club career

 Zaragoza

 Seba was born in Zaragoza, Aragon.
 He made his professional – and La Liga – debut at the age of 18 for local Real Zaragoza, in a 1–1 draw against Real Sociedad.
 He would garner praise for his early performances, ultimately leading to a call-up for the Spain under-21 team – notably scoring twice against Frem in the 1992–93 UEFA Cup (eventual 6–1 aggregate win).

 However, in March 1993, Seba suffered a serious ankle tear when attempting a turn in a Copa del Rey match.
 The injury would stunt his development and later prove a turning point in his career, as he would figure sparingly in top-flight football in the following seasons.

 After a loan in Segunda División with Villarreal, Seba was released by Zaragoza and moved on a free transfer to England's Wigan Athletic, for the start of the 1995–96 campaign.